Dilbert66/esphome-dsckeybus/README.md

  or alternatively:

  2: If you prefer a more manual approach, you can comment out the github source line and uncomment the source "my_components" line.
 You will then need to create a matching my_components directory in your esphome home path.
 Name it anything you like as long as it matches the source line in the yaml.
 You then copy all content from the "components" directory located in repository https://github.com/Dilbert66/esphome-components/tree/main/ to this new directory.
-Please note that for any future updates, you will again need to manually copy the files from the components repository to your esphome folder.
+Please note that for any future updates, you will again need to do the copy process.

-To install just copy both the dscalarm.yaml file and the subdirectory "dscKeybusInterface" (including all the contained dsckeybus*.cpp files) into your main esphome directory on home assistant and compile using the esphome application.

 The following services are published to home assistant for use in various scripts.
 Please note that you will also need to have a transistor on the green data line to give you write access to the bus as shown in the wiring diagram.